yehudacohen/alchemy/alchemy-web/docs/providers/fs/json-file.md

 # Json File

 The Json File resource allows you to create and manage JSON files with formatted content in the filesystem.
-It is part of the Alchemy Infrastructure-as-Code (IaC) library, which is a TypeScript-native solution for managing resources.
-For more information on Alchemy, visit the [Alchemy GitHub repository](https://github.com/alchemy).
+This resource is part of the Alchemy Infrastructure-as-Code (IaC) library, which is designed to be lightweight and TypeScript-native.

 # Minimal Example